Tuesday, June 14, 2011

 The project staff...

-(travel to Portugal & travel insurance are not included).
+(travel to Portugal and travel insurance are not included).

-A number of student/pensioner discounts are available (details available on request: contact ThomasRJ@Cardiff.ac.uk)
+A number of student/pensioner discounts may be available (details available on request: contact renata_jorge@hotmail.com )

-Dr Rob Thomas, Cardiff School of Biosciences, Cardiff University, Museum Avenue, Cardiff, Wales, CF103US, UK.
+Dr Renata Medeiros, Cardiff School of Biosciences, Cardiff University, Museum Avenue, Cardiff, Wales, CF103AX, UK.

 Email: ThomasRJ@Cardiff.ac.uk